OleksiiRomanko/Registry_Project/README.md

 For setting up the project you have to download data base file from [here](https://github.com/CorruptRegistryProject/CorruptRegisterDataBase) and include Tomcat to your project and select path to tomcat folder if it will be neccessary.

-## API Reference

-Depending on the size of the project, if it is small and simple enough the reference docs can be added to the README.
-For medium size to larger projects it is important to at least provide a link to where the API reference docs live.

-## Tests

-Describe and show how to run the tests with code examples.

 ## Contributors

 Let people know how they can dive into the project, include important links to things like issue trackers, irc, twitter accounts if applicable.